Strawberry cake: Philippines

-On March 20, 2004 at the Strawberry Festival in the La Trinidad, Benguet municipality of the Philippines, the world's largest strawberry shortcake was prepared and confirmed by Guinness World Records.
+On 20 March 2004, at the Strawberry Festival in the La Trinidad, Benguet municipality of the Philippines, the world's largest strawberry shortcake was prepared and confirmed by Guinness World Records.
 The cake was prepared by several bakers and weighed a total of 21,213.40 lb (9,622.23 kg).

 In March 2015 at the La Trinidad Strawberry Festival, 6,000 slices of strawberry cake were served as part of the events.
 The cakes for the slices were prepared using fresh strawberries.
 Additional foods served at the event included strawberry cupcakes, strawberry kutsinta (a steamed rice cake) and strawberry wine.
 Some bakeries and restaurants purvey strawberry cake as a part of their fare.

+Japan

+In early 20th century, Fujii Rin'emo travelled to United States to study Westerned styled food.
+When he returned to Japan, he made his own version of strawberry cake by using primary ingredients like strawberry, whipped cream, and sponge cakes.
+It is popular tradition to eat Strawberry Cake during Christmas season.